 This yari is made from reclaimed shear steel from a horse-drawn carriage axle which is likely upwards of a century old.
 The axle has evidence of forge welds on it and may have been repaired by a blacksmith at some point using locally-available materials.
 The blade was hand forged in a charcoal fire, shaped with files, differentially hardened using traditional water quench yaki-ire, and polished by hand with water stones to reveal a suguha hamon and a subtle hada.

 Blade construction is muku with a sankaku profile and a raised/centered tip.
 The blade is approximately 7.5″ long, the tang is 10.25″ long, and the overall length is about 17.75″.
 Accompanied by a full colour 20 page hardcover photo book documenting the process.
-Please inquire about a custom stand, shirasaya (storage scabbard) and storage bag, or add a custom storage solution to your order.
-Pairs well with Yakisugi Antler Tanto Kake.
+Price does not include a custom shirasaya and habaki (yet to be crafted).
+Pairs well with Antique Driftwood & Antler Tanto Kake (sold separately).

 長さ/刃長 Nagasa: 6 sun 2 bu 7 rin (190mm)